 Why a Helpdesk?

-- To improve the communications between the people that need service and the people who provide service.
+- To improve the communications between the people who need services and the people who provide services.

 - To organize service requests to ensure prompt and complete service.

 - To simplify service request history through the database underneath RT.

 - To increase services by allowing other groups within the School to use RT.